-Lutein and zeaxanthin supplements help protect against macular degeneration and improve vision.
+Lutein and zeaxanthin supplements help protect against macular degeneration and cataracts and improve vision.
 Flavonoid-rich extracts of blueberry, bilberry, pine bark, or grape seed are also beneficial.
 Beta-carotene, vitamins C and E, zinc, copper, selenium and Omega-3 fatty acids also help prevent eye problems.

 Nutritional factors play a key role in the prevention and treatment of cataracts and macular degeneration.
-A diet high in richly colored fruits and vegetables—as well as targeted supplements—is associated with a lowered risk for both conditions.
+A diet high in richly colored fruits and vegetables—as well as targeted supplements—is associated with a lowered risk of both conditions.

-Lutein and Zeaxanthin
+Lutein And Zeaxanthin

 In patients with macular degeneration, 10–15 mg of lutein daily led to improvements, including glare recovery, contrast sensitivity, and visual acuity, as compared to a placebo group.

 Lutein is also important in preventing cataracts and improving visual function in people with existing cataracts.
-Studies have shown that the intake of lutein was inversely associated with cataract surgery.
+Studies have shown that the intake of lutein is inversely associated with cataract surgery.1

-Zinc plays an essential role in the metabolism of the retina and the visual process.
-A two-year trial involving 151 subjects showed that the group taking zinc had significantly less visual loss than the placebo group.
+In a study, women who took vitamin C for more than 10 years had a 77 percent lower rate of cataract formation compared to women who did not take the vitamin.
+Zinc also plays an essential role in the metabolism of the retina and the visual process.2 A two-year trial involving 151 subjects showed that the group taking zinc had significantly less visual loss than the placebo group.

-CoQ10 and Acetyl-L-Carnitine
+CoQ10 And Acetyl-L-Carnitine

 In one double-blind study, 200 mg of acetyl-L-carnitine, omega-3 fatty acids (460 mg EPA and 320 mg DHA), and 20 mg of CoQ10 was shown to improve visual function and macular alterations in early-stage macular degeneration.
 This combination stopped the disease from progressing in 47 out of 48 cases.